Dzenit110/Fruit-Vegetable-Platform/README.md

-# Fruit🍍- Vegetable🍅 Recognition Application
+# Fruit🍍 - Vegetable🍅 Recognition Application
 <br><br>
 This project is related to fruit and vegetable classification.
 It is a simple web application that any user can utilize.
 Users need to upload an image of any fruit or vegetable.
 Our system will automatically classify the image and provide a prediction about its name.
 Additionally, we have added a module that provides information about the fruits and vegetables.
 Our project recognizes the fruit or vegetable in the image using image processing and calculates its calories through the module.
 <br>